2sungryul/objectdetect/README.md

 # objectdetect

-Object detection program using Yolov4 tiny
+Object detection program using Yolov4 tiny model

 Dependency : Opencv 4.6 with GPU Support

 # What to do on Jetson nano